OpenID Connect Client-Initiated Backchannel Authentication (CIBA)¶

 -

-.
-These permissions specify the scope of access granted to the token.
+permissions/client, andpermissions/ciba.
+This field specifies the scope of access granted to the token. -

 POST /auth/realms/current/protocol/openid-connect/token HTTP/1.1